2022 Subspecialty Qualifying Exam

 - A sequential 12 months of block time is recommended

-- Complete written thesis and present work before REI Division and Program Director by completion of fellowship
+- Completed written thesis and presented work before REI Division and Program Director by completion of fellowship

 -- 6 months of electives